ted-jenks/EnigmaMachine/README.md

 # Enigma Machine

 This repo contains the code used in a university project to create an enigma machine in c++.
-It uses OOP concepts to allow for strong and flexible design.
+It uses OOP concepts in C++.

 The executable must be started with the configuration files for the plugboard, reflector and rotors of the machine (example files given here).